nestybox/sysbox-ee/README.md

     user-ID and group-ID mappings for increased container-to-host and container-to-container isolation.

+* Resource isolation

+  - Programs inside the system container (e.g., Docker) are limited to using the resources given to the system container itself.

-* Exposes a partially virtualized procfs (`/proc`) to the container.
+* Partially virtualized procfs

+  - Processes inside the system container see a partially virtualized `/proc`.

-  - This makes the container more closely resemble a real host.
+  - This makes the system container more closely resemble a real host.

-  - Prevents processes within the container from changing global kernel settings via `/proc`.
+  - Prevents processes within the container from changing global kernel settings.

 ## Supported Linux Distros